DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/customShapes/template.md

 The shapes object.

 ---
+The template content must be presented as SVG elements.

 Use the [customShapeTemplate](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/#customShapeTemplate) option to define a common template for all shapes in the **Diagram** widget.

 #include common-demobutton with {